Daydreamer20/LIKHA/SUPABASE-SETUP.md

 2. Set the bucket to be publicly accessible
 3. Upload the APK file with the proper name
 4. Provide you with a public URL for the file

+### Script Notes

+The upload script uses ES modules (not CommonJS), which means:
+- It requires Node.js version 14.16.0 or later
+- It uses `import` syntax instead of `require()`
+- Your project is already configured correctly with `"type": "module"` in package.json

 ## Step 4: Verify Your Setup